Top Ten Best Books on Judaism

 Looking for a new book?
 No need to scour the internet for your next read.
 We’re breaking it down today with a list of the top ten best books on Judaism, and you’re going to want to tune in for this one.

 Let us know below which one you plan to read next!

 📚Gateway to Judaism by Rabbi Mordechai Becher

 Gateway to Judaism is a comprehensive, yet comfortably readable resource detailing why traditional Jews live as they do.
 It describes Jewish practices and how to live a Jewish life, offering a distinctive blend of Jewish education, Jewish philosophy, Jewish law, and practical application illustrated through the experiences of a fictional family.
-This book is your key to open wide the gates of insights of Jewish life.
+This book is your key to learn about Judaism.

 This innovative prayer book with interlinear translation improves comprehension without interfering with concentration.
 The interlinear concept is a tested method, and explains the flow of the verse.
 Includes a comprehensive commentary with the translation and explanations of every verse.
 This Schottenstein Interlinear Series will elevate the standards of prayer.

 📚Illustrated Guide to Shabbos by Rabbi Zev Greenwald